Merge

 and ON MATCH

-set operation allowing users to specify additional update logic if the pattern is (not) found.
+set operations, allowing you to specify additional update logic if the pattern is found or not found.

 We will use the example database for demonstration, whose schema and data import commands are given here.